GEM-benchmark/GEM-metrics/README.md

 GEM-metrics
 ===========
-Automatic metrics for GEM tasks.
+Automatic metrics for GEM benchmark tasks.
+Can also be used standalone for evaluation of various natural language generation tasks.

 Installation
 ------------